costezki/NUTS_pilot/scripts_spreadsheet/Readme.txt

 5. Upload the consolidated file to virtuoso, from which an RDF file can be retrieved.

+6. Check the RDF file for duplicate preferred labels and remove the ones that are superfluous.

 More detailed descriptions can be found in NUTStechnicalguide.pdf